xoorath/xo-test/README.md

 ```

 # Todo 1.0:
+- I would like to refactor to include an optional `xo` namespace.
 - Change API to use an error macro rather than a string directly.
 It can wrap the creation of a struct that also pops in file name and line number.
 Something along the lines of `TEST_ERR("it failed")`.
 - Include warning functionality.
 - Figure out whatever file log format makes sense for integration into the CI I plan to use, and also log to file optionally (off by default).